HotMaps/solar_potential/README.md

 5. Release a version of my CM

-After testing your calculation module using and update all the changes in develop branch
+After testing your calculation module you can update the release branch(master branch)
 ```bash
 git fetch && git checkout master # retrieved master branch
 git merge develop # update the changes from develop to master